Dr. Harkeerat and Deepta Dhillon endow award to fund Ph.D. research in Sikh and Punjabi culture and history

 “Dr. and Mrs. Dhillon have been loyal supporters of the university for many years and it has been a pleasure to get to know them and experience firsthand their generosity of spirit and friendship since I arrived on campus a year ago,” said Milagros Peña, dean of the College of Humanities, Arts, and Social Sciences.
 “This gift is a testament to their commitment to higher education, their passion for the arts and humanities, and their desire to expand the knowledge base about Sikh and Punjabi culture.
 Moreover, the Dhillons are setting a wonderful example for their daughters, Bani and Avika, about the positive impact that philanthropy can have in their community.”

-The Harkeerat and Deepta Dhillon Endowed Research Award for Sikh and Punjabi Studies in the Arts and Humanities will provide much-needed support for dissertation research and writing on arts and humanities topics that relate to Sikh and Punjabi culture, said Pashaura Singh, professor and Jasbir Singh Saini Endowed Chair of Sikh and Punjabi Studies, and chair of the Department of Religious Studies.
+The Harkeerat and Deepta Dhillon Endowed Research Award for Sikh and Punjabi Studies in the Arts and Humanities will provide much-needed support for dissertation research and writing on arts and humanities topics that relate to Sikh and Punjabi culture, said Pashaura Singh, professor and Jasbir Singh Saini Endowed Chair of Sikh and Punjabi Studies

 “We are grateful to Dr. Dhillon and his wife, Deepta, for their generous gift.
 This award will help UCR attract new graduate students interested in Sikh and Punjabi music, history of Sikh settlers in California, film and media studies, and ethnographic fieldwork on various Sikh communities in the United States,” he explained.
 “Dr. Dhillon has contributed energetically in many ways to build the new program in Sikh Studies at UC Riverside.
 His selfless and untiring support has put the field of Sikh Studies on the academic map of North American universities.”